YogiOnBioinformatics/ChemInformatics-Machine-Learning-with-NNScore-2.0/README.md

 Well-organized and final pseudocode document that lays out the actual analysis and reasons behind the code and the way/order in which it is executed.
 It gives clear explanation/instruction on what needs to be done at each point in such a way that the pseudocode can be taken and modified heavily to yield the same result as the original software.

+`Python Files`

+The original text files have been converted to Python files without any real modifications.
+Obviously, the Python files are not able to run.
+The only reason this has also been provided is for those that like syntax highlighting when viewing the pseudocode/abstraction.

 **Contact Information**

 ![interests](https://avatars1.githubusercontent.com/u/38919947?s=400&u=49ab1365a14fac78a91e425efd583f7a2bcb3e25&v=4)